 The Wesleyan Pattern of Prayer and Fasting

 Fasting is a significant part of the Christian experience.
 Jesus fasted and prayed for 40 days and taught his disciples to fast.
-First century churches fasted twice weekly.
+First-century churches fasted twice weekly.
 John Wesley encouraged those in the Methodist Movement to fast and pray.

-In more than 130 countries, the Wesleyan/Methodist family joins in the same weekly fast which John Wesley observed most of his life: going without solid food after their evening meal each Thursday until mid-afternoon each Friday.
+In more than 130 countries, the Wesleyan Methodist family joins in the same weekly fast which John Wesley observed most of his life: going without solid food after their evening meal each Thursday until mid-afternoon each Friday.
 This time of fasting is focused in prayer on the vision that those who follow Jesus in the company of the Wesleys would be empowered to become channels for the transformative power of the Holy Spirit.

+This isn’t just a “Lent” thing; it’s a “regular Christian practice” thing; but Lent is a great time to begin.
 Our world desperately needs the healing, hope, and salvation offered in Jesus Christ.
 You can become part of this important movement by joining us as we fast and pray weekly for Holy Spirit power to share the good news so that the world may know Jesus Christ.